 Speed Management

-At a Joint Council meeting of Tasman District Council and Nelson City Council in August 2024, the Nelson Tasman Speed Management Plan was adopted following extensive consultation.
+At a Joint Council meeting of Tasman District Council and Nelson City Council last August, the Nelson Tasman Speed Management Plan was adopted following extensive consultation.

 What are we consulting on now?